Key Takeaways

 What is a wireless telephone entry system?

-However, as cell phones became readily available, telephone entry manufacturers started to incorporate the same wireless technology into their systems.
+However, as cell phones became readily available, telephone entry manufacturers started incorporating the same wireless technology into their systems.

-Unlike traditional telephone door entry systems, wireless systems eliminate the need for a physical landline to power the device.
+Unlike traditional telephone door entry systems, wireless systems do not require a physical landline to power the device.
 Instead, they rely on a cellular signal.
-Furthermore, this makes the installation simpler and eliminates the expense of installing a dedicated telephone line in your building.
+This makes the installation simpler and eliminates the expense of installing a dedicated telephone line in your building.

-Lastly, it’s important to note the system must be connected to a cellular control box, which comes at an added expense.
-Moreover, your building has to pay for a cellular service plan to enable calls from the entry system.
+Lastly, it’s important to note that the system must be connected to a cellular control box, which comes at an added expense.
+Your building must pay for a cellular service plan to enable calls from the entry system.

 How do wireless telephone entry systems work?

-Wireless phone entry systems work by connecting calls from the door to the resident via a cellular network or WiFi.
+Wireless phone entry systems connect calls from the door to the resident via a cellular network or WiFi.

 Wireless entry systems have two main components:

-• The base station.
-The base station is the actual device installed outdoors at the entrance.
-This is what visitors use to search a directory and call the resident they’re visiting.
+- The base station.
+The device installed outdoors at the entrance.
+Visitors use it to search a directory and call the resident they’re visiting.

-• The substations.
-Once the base station is connected to a cellular network or WiFi, the tenant can use their phones to answer calls from visitors and grant them access to the property.
-Then, to open the door or gate, residents press ‘9’ on their phones.
+- The substations.
+Once the base station is connected to a cellular network or WiFi, the tenant can use their phones to answer visitors’ calls and grant them access to the property.
+Then, residents press ‘9’ on their phones to open the door or gate.

 The two most common ways to connect to a cellular telephone entry system: